1933

 Here I stay.

-It's a funny thing--
+It's a funny thing--Recorded By:

 I look at you,